 Good question and surely an interesting one to answer, so here we go….

-Since the eighties I had been more involved in the organizing side of things, making regular monthly parties mostly at my own place (Flamingo’s Nitespot) and also quite a few boat parties, from Rock to House, Techno and then also Psy Trance since the mid nineties.
-But i never actually had the time to do any proper Dj’ing myself during my own events.
+Since the eighties, I had been more involved in the organizing side of things, making regular monthly parties mostly at my own place (Flamingo’s Nightspot) and also quite a few boat parties, from Rock to House, Techno and then also Psy Trance since the mid-nineties.
+But I never actually had the time to do any proper Dj’ing myself during my own events.
 Just out of curiosity a few years back I had learned how to mix on vinyl but I had never taken it seriously because I had not much time for it.

 They are the guilty ones who ‘pushed’ me into taking it more seriously, so I can blame the pair of them for labeling me with this 'Dj' title.
 They convinced me that it’s time I got behind those decks because the only thing I needed was to practice my mixing skills.
 I had no more excuses that I had no time for it so I took them up on it.

-And that was that, I started learning a few tricks of the trade from my two mentors and practiced on my mixing skills.
-Due to my background I found it very easy and quickly got into it pretty seriously.
-As for the music selection itself I didn’t need much help because what I play I know very well and have loved for many years.
-After all it’s all about the taste in one’s music and the right track selection that makes a Dj, any donkey can learn the technical side of how to mix, it's no Rocket Science, it takes a good pair of ears and practice, but no one can possibly teach another person what their taste in music should be or what to play, one either has it in them or they don’t!
+And that was that I started learning a few tricks of the trade from my two mentors and practiced my mixing skills.
+Due to my background, I found it very easy and quickly got into it pretty seriously.
+As for the music selection itself, I didn’t need much help because what I play I know very well and have loved for many years.
+After all, it’s all about the taste in one’s music and the right track selection that makes a Dj, any donkey can learn the technical side of how to mix, it's no Rocket Science, it takes a good pair of ears and practice, but no one can teach another person what their taste in music should be or what to play, one either has it in them or they don’t!